h-fuzzy-logic/blog/_drafts/analyzing-user-events.md

 ---
 layout: post
-title: Making sense of user events
+title: Gaining insights from user-generated event data
 summary: Using Python and Pandas to gain insight from detailed user event logs
 categories: [Python, Pandas, Exploratory Data Analysis, EDA, User Events]
-mainimageurl: "/img/2019-12-02-customizing-css-for-jupyter-notebooks-1.png"
+mainimageurl: "/img/2020-1-26-analyzing-user-events.jpg"
 mainimagealt: "Event data"
+mainimageattribution: "Photo by Vitaly Vlasov from Pexels"
 ---

 <h1 class="h4">Introduction</h1>
-Imagine gigs and gigs of data captured for months as users tap through a mobile app - timestamps, session ids, event codes, location in the app, and even the location of tap on the screen.
+Imagine gigs and gigs of data captured for months as users tap through a mobile app - timestamps, session ids, event codes, location in the app, and even the location of the tap on the screen.
 It can seem overwhelming to gain insights from this type of data, but that is the goal of the <a href="https://www.kaggle.com/c/data-science-bowl-2019/overview" target="_blank">2019 Data Science Bowl sponsored by Kaggle</a>.
 The competition provided CSV files with these columns:
 <ul>
 	<li>event_id</li>
 	<li>game_session</li>